charandass/event_management_api/README.md

 ## Quick Note:-
  you can register and login the user and get refresh token and access token and  with same login by using admin credentials you can get admin access token.

-## You can  superadmin using this command
+## You can create superadmin using this command
 ```bash
 python manage.py createsuperuser
 ```